-Life sometimes seems to be one trial after another.
-However, Pat Higgins asserts that God has revealed an astounding facets of our relationship with Him that should give us the faith to soldier on despite our many trials.
+Life seems to be one trial after another.
+However, God has revealed an astounding facet of God's love that should give us the faith to soldier on.

-From the Bible's perspective, patience is far more than simple endurance or longsuffering.
-The patience that God has shown man collectively and individually gives us an example of what true, godly patience is.
-It is this kind of patience that Paul urges us to put on as part of the new man.
+Biblically, patience is far more than simple endurance or longsuffering.
+The patience that God has shown man gives us an example of what true, godly patience is.